Paramedic Program

 • Capstone Internship (180 hours)

-• It will begin October 2025 through April 2027.
+• It will begin October 2026 through April 2028.

-• Applications are due September 1st (see below and on our application page).
+• Applications are due September 1st, 2026.

 • Coursework will happen at VEMSA in Newfane, Vermont.